sgladkoff/goldpan/docs/perfectionist.md

 ![perf3](perfnew7.png)

 When the **Sample** button is clicked, **Perfectionist** will generate a randomized collection of translation units from the file, close in total wordcount to the **Sample size** value you have set, and display the results.
-You can then click either the **Confirm** button to have task presented as the generated sample, or the **Don't sample request** button to cancel.
+You can then click either the **Confirm** button to have this task presented as the generated sample, or the **Don't sample request** button to cancel.

 ![perf3](perfnew8.png)